axil/numpy-data-types/numpy_data_types.rst

         >>> sys.getsizeof(True)
         28

-np.bool is 28 times more memory efficient than python’s bool ) It real-world scenarios the rate is lower though: when you pack numpy bools into an array, they will take 1 byte each, but if you pack python bools into a list it will reference the same two values every time, costing effectively 8 bytes per element on x64.
+np.bool is 28 times more memory efficient than python’s bool ) It real-world scenarios the rate is lower though: when you pack NumPy bools into an array, they will take 1 byte each, but if you pack python bools into a list it will reference the same two values every time, costing effectively 8 bytes per element on x64.

 The underlines in `bool_`, `int_`, etc are there to avoid clashes with python’s types.
-It’s a bad idea to use reserved keywords for other things, but in this case it has an additional advantage of allowing (a generally discouraged, but useful in rare cases) from numpy import * without shadowing python bools, ints, etc. As of today, np.bool still works but displays a deprecation warning.
+It’s a bad idea to use reserved keywords for other things, but in this case it has an additional advantage of allowing (a generally discouraged, but useful in rare cases) from NumPy import * without shadowing python bools, ints, etc. As of today, np.bool still works but displays a deprecation warning.

 **********
 4. Strings
 **********

-Initializing a numpy array with a list of python strings packs them into a fixed-width native numpy dtype called `np.str_`.
+Initializing a NumPy array with a list of python strings packs them into a fixed-width native NumPy dtype called `np.str_`.
 Reserving a space necessary to fit the longest string for every element might look wasteful (especially in the fixed USC-4 encoding as opposed to ‘dynamic’ choice of the UTF width in python str)

 .. code:: python

         >>> np.array(['abcde', 'x', 'y', 'z'])        # 4 bytes per character
         array(['abcde', 'x', 'y', 'z'], dtype='<U5') # 5*4 bytes per element

 The abbreviation ‘<U4’ comes from the so called array protocol and it means ‘little-endian USC-4-encoded string, 5 elements long’ (USC-4≈UTF-32, a fixed width, 4-bytes per character encoding).
-Every numpy type has an abbreviation as unreadable as this one, luckily they have adopted human-readable names at least for the most used dtypes.
+Every NumPy type has an abbreviation as unreadable as this one, luckily they have adopted human-readable names at least for the most used dtypes.

-Another option is to keep references to python strs in a numpy array of objects:
+Another option is to keep references to python strs in a NumPy array of objects:

 .. code:: python